Honest comparisonFreeweb

 Is StitchLark a good FlossCross alternative?

 Yes, if you want more guided help than a free utility usually provides.
-FlossCross is capable, while StitchLark focuses on assisted first drafts, cleanup steps, exports, and repeat refinement.
+FlossCross is capable, while StitchLark focuses on photo and prompt starts, DMC mapping, cleanup steps, exports, and repeat refinement.

 Is FlossCross completely free?